coreyarch1234/clipboard-health/README.md

 This method also takes care of fractional ratios that may be submitted by using Python's Fraction class.

 Similar, thorough cleaning methods were used for the 'salary' and 'experience' columns.
-Next step is to populate the database.
+The next step is to populate the database.

 # Step 2 - Populating MongoDB: